ray-project/ray/doc/source/cluster/running-applications/job-submission/quickstart.rst

 Alternatively, you can also pass the ``--address=http://127.0.0.1:8265`` flag explicitly to each Ray Jobs CLI command, or prepend each command with ``RAY_ADDRESS=http://127.0.0.1:8265``.

-To submit the Ray Job, we use ``ray job submit``:
+To submit the Ray Job, we use ``ray job submit``.
+Make sure to run this from inside the working directory created earlier, or specify the path to the working directory in the ``--working-dir`` argument.

 .. code-block:: bash

-    $ ray job submit -- python script.py
+    $ ray job submit --working-dir . -- python script.py

     # Job submission server address: http://127.0.0.1:8265